Plans & Pricing

 We cooperate with government and law enforcement officials and private parties to enforce and comply with the law.
-We must disclose your Personal Information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+We must disclose your information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 We may disclose information to government or law enforcement officials or private parties as we, in our sole discretion, believe necessary or appropriate to respond to claims and legal process (including but not limited to subpoenas), to protect the property and rights of us or a third party, to protect the safety of the public or any person, or to prevent or stop activity we may consider to be, or to pose a risk of being, illegal, unethical or legally actionable.
 We may also disclose information to protect the rights, property, life, health, security and safety of us, the Service or any third party.

-Circumstances may arise where, whether for strategic or other business reasons, we may sell, transfer or otherwise disclose some or all of our assets, including your Personal Information, in connection with a merger, acquisition, reorganization or sale of assets or in the event of bankruptcy.
+Circumstances may arise where, whether for strategic or other business reasons, we may sell, transfer or otherwise disclose some or all of our assets, including your information, in connection with a merger, acquisition, reorganization or sale of assets or in the event of bankruptcy.
 It’s eMarketer’s practice to seek appropriate protection for information in these types of transactions.

 Our Service contains links to, or content from, third party websites and other products and services.
 The fact that we link to a website or display an advertisement or other third party content is not an endorsement, authorization or representation of our affiliation with any of those third parties, nor is it an endorsement of their privacy or information security policies or practices.